Dear readers of ADxS.org, please forgive the disruption.

 3.5.
 Cortisol influences brain development

-Glucocorticoids influence brain development before and after birth and are essential for healthy brain maturation.13 Glucocorticoids92
+Glucocorticoids influence the development of the brain before and after birth and are essential for healthy brain maturation.13 Glucocorticoids92

 • initiate terminal maturation